-- LTC QI Project Cases An introduction to structured improvement methods and examples of projects - QI Model for Improvement More details about the structured improvement model, including discussions and examples related to each component - QI Methods and Tools Examples of methods and templates of tools presented in the earlier sections of the guide, with a particular focus on their use in LTC
+- QI Project Cases An introduction to structured improvement methods and examples of projects - QI Model for Improvement More details about the structured improvement model, including discussions and examples related to each component - QI Methods and Tools Examples of methods and templates of tools presented in the earlier sections of the guide

 LINK!
-LTC QI teams can optimize quality by improving access and efficiency.
+QI teams can optimize quality by improving access and efficiency.
 HQO has developed two modules, focused on access and efficiency, to accompany this guide.
-They are available on the website at www.hqontario.ca.
+They are available on the HQO website at www.hqontario.ca.